pthom/hello_imgui/src/hello_imgui/hello_imgui_api.md

    Runs an application whose params and Gui are provided by runnerParams.

-* `HelloImGui::Run(guiFunction, windowSize, windowTitle)`: simple signature
-in order to start a simple application with ease.
+* `HelloImGui::Run(guiFunction, windowSize, windowTitle)`: signature in order to start a simple application with ease.

+* `HelloImGui::Run_AutoSize(guiFunction, windowTitle, restoreLastWindowGeometry = true)`: signature
+in order to start a simple application, where the window size can be set automatically from the widgets, and where the previous position size & position can be restored upon next launch.

 __HelloImGui::GetRunnerParams()__ is a convenience function that will return the runnerParams of the current application.